Coalición Floresta Logo Coalición Floresta Search Buscar

 3.3.2 Environmental Risks and Vulnerability of the Regional Environment.

-3.3.3 Strengths and Weaknesses (of the entity managing the corridor) 3.3.4 Others.
+3.3.3 Enhancement of Weaknesses and Strengths (of the entity managing the corridor) 3.3.4 Others.

 4. What to do in the next 3 - 5 years?
 (Strategic Plan) 4.1 Recommendations for the strengthening and consolidation of the Biological Corridor.

-4.2 Recommendations for Work Commissions.
+4.2 Recommendations for Working Commissions.

 4.3 Recommendations for future studies.

-6. Monitoring Mechanisms 6.1 For the Strategic Plan 6.2 For the Annual Work Plan 6.3 For the Internal Regulations of the Local Biological Corridor Council 6.4 For the meetings of the Local Biological Corridors Council (*)(Thus reformed point 1) subsection a) above by means of resolution R-SINAC-CONAC-028-2011 of May 30, 2011) b) the PNCB Coordination will analyze the form with the respective information and subsequently will provide the technical approval or the corresponding recommendations (the coordination will issue an official report to the interested parties); c) the official report issued by the PNCB Coordination, shall be presented by the interested parties to the corresponding Regional Council(s) of the Conservation Area(s) for its approval, d) the agreement taken by the Regional Council(s) of the Conservation Area(s), must be communicated to the PNCB Coordination by the Directorate(s) of the Conservation Area.
+6. Monitoring mechanisms 6.1 Of the Strategic Plan 6.2 Of the Annual Work Plan 6.3 Of the Internal Regulations of the Local Biological Corridor Council 6.4 Of the meetings of the Local Biological Corridors Council (*)(Thus reformed point 1) subsection a) above through resolution R-SINAC-CONAC-028-2011 of May 30, 2011) b) the PNCB Coordination will analyze the form with the respective information and subsequently provide technical approval or corresponding recommendations (the coordination will issue an official report to the interested parties); c) the official report issued by the PNCB Coordination will be presented by the interested parties to the corresponding Regional Council(s) of Conservation Area(s) for its approval, d) the agreement reached by the Regional Council(s) of Conservation Area(s) must be communicated to the PNCB Coordination by the Conservation Area Directorate(s).

-2. Boundary map of the Biological Corridor:
+2. Boundary Map of the Biological Corridor:

 ________________________________________________________________ 2.
 Name of the Conservation Area where the Biological Corridor is located: